AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

 * DatabaseCloudService

-The `DatabaseCloudService` represents a set of standardized operations focused on collaborative objects within a cloud-based database.
+The `DatabaseCloudService` represents a set of standardized operations focused on collaborative objects within a `AppFlowy` database.
 This interface allows for the retrieval of updates for a specific collaborative object, batch fetching of updates for multiple collaborative objects of a given type, and obtaining a set number of snapshots for a collaborative object.
 These functionalities ensure efficient and streamlined interactions when managing and accessing collaborative data in a cloud database environment.

 * RemoteCollabStorage